FernleafSystems/Shield-Security-for-WordPress/readme.txt

 Tested up to: 6.7
 Stable tag: 20.1.0

-Real security is stopping attackers dead, before they hack your site.
-Bad Bots Are Your #1 Security Threat.
+Shield stops bot attacks before they hack your site.
+Bots CAN be stopped.
+Shield stops them.

 == Description ==